Pacific Wreck Database

 Today

-Unused as an airstrip since the war, the strip is overgrown with kunai, but the runway still visible to this day.
+Since the war, disused as an airfield.
+Today, overgrown with kunai grass, but the runway still visible to this day.
 The Dagua mission has built a school at the center of the strip, and a few houses line the shoreline.
 There are few bits of wrecks on the strip, due to scrapping and the passage of time.
 Many smaller bits of aluminum, wreckage, landing gear, vehicle and roller are there.

 Ki-21 Sally